opendilab/DI-engine-docs/source/hands_on/td3.rst

 Twin Delayed DDPG (TD3), proposed in the 2018 paper `Addressing Function Approximation Error in Actor-Critic Methods <https://arxiv.org/abs/1802.09477>`_, is an algorithm which considers the interplay between function approximation error in both policy and value updates.
 TD3 is an actor-critic, model-free algorithm based on the `deep deterministic policy gradient (DDPG) <https://arxiv.org/abs/1509.02971>`_ that can address overestimation bias, the accumulation of error in temporal difference methods and high sensitivity to hyper-parameters in continuous action spaces.
 Specifically, TD3 addresses the issue by introducing the following three critical tricks:

-1. Clipped Double-Q Learning: When calculating the targets in the Bellman error loss functions, TD3 learns two Q-functions instead of one function, and uses the smaller of the two Q-values.
+1. Clipped Double-Q Learning: When calculating the targets in the Bellman error loss functions, TD3 learns two Q-functions instead of one, and uses the smaller Q-value.

 2. Delayed Policy Updates:  TD3 updates the policy (and target networks) less frequently than the Q-function.
 In the paper, the author recommends one policy update for two Q-function updates.
 In our implementation, TD3 only updates the policy and target networks after a ﬁxed number of updates :math:`d` to the critic.
-Since we implement Policy Updates Delay through configuring ``learn.actor_update_freq``.
+We implement Policy Updates Delay through configuring ``learn.actor_update_freq``.

 3. Target Policy Smoothing:  By smoothing out Q along changes in action, TD3 provides noise to the target action, making it more difficult for the policy to exploit Q-function faults.